 Chihuahuas come in two types of coat – smooth and long.
 The smooth coats are shiny, short, and lie closer to the body.
 The hair near the head and ears is thinner with fury hair on the tail and long hairs near the neck.
 For the long-haired Chihuahua, the coat is soft and can either sit straight or have slight curls.
 Their ears have fringe hair with fluffy hair at the tail that gives it a plumed look.
 The hair on the rest of the body is similar to what the smooth-coat Chihuahua has.

-Their coat comes in both solid and tricolor shades.
+Their coats can either be solid or tri color shades.
 The most common colors are black; white; fawn; tricolors – chocolate with tan and white; and black with white and tan.
 These colors come in different shades and can range from pale to dark.
 The coat may also feature markings like spots, brindle, or similar markings.

 They are known to be fearless and have a lively and expressive personality.
 The dog is very observant and is generally alert.
 The dog is always curious about their surroundings which makes them good watchdogs.
 Chihuahuas are loyal to their owners and love to play with them.
 Though they look small, they can sometimes act nasty and mean.
 They also have a tendency to bark a lot.